Zainap16/Microsoft-Azure/README.md

 * Azure data services
 * SQL Server
 * Virtual machines (preview)

-**
-Azure Resource Manager (ARM) is the deployment and management service for Azure.
+**Azure Resource Manager (ARM) is the deployment and management service for Azure.
 It provides a management layer that enables you to create, update, and delete resources in your Azure account.
 Anytime you do anything with your Azure resources, ARM is involved.**

-* **Delete** means authorized users can still read and modify a resource, but they can't delete the resource.
-* **ReadOnly** means authorized users can read a resource, but they can't delete or update the resource.
-Applying this lock is similar to restricting all authorized users to the permissions granted by the Reader role.